Dancing Astronaut: History

 Dancing Astronaut was started in 2009 by Kevin Kaiser and Senthil Chidambaram as a platform for the emerging electronic dance music culture.
 As electronic dance music grew in popularity in the United States, Dancing Astronaut became known as the source of information that provided the youth audience with detailed insights into the expanding community.
 The company was incorporated in 2012.

 In 2012, Billboard Magazine referred to Dancing Astronaut as "The voice of the EDM generation".
 Profiling the notable companies in the rapidly expanding industry of electronic dance music, Billboard's article titled The Takeover of EDM also praised Dancing Astronaut for its "style that resonates with EDM's young fan base" and as a "content company with a strong, recognizable brand already in place."
 Billboard positioned Dancing Astronaut as a valuable asset if it were to be acquired by Robert Sillerman's SFX Entertainment.

 In January 2014, Dancing Astronaut re-launched their website to "showcase interactive media in dynamic, innovative ways."
 Expanding beyond the original blogroll format, Dancing Astronaut introduced a new user experience to change the way its audience engaged with content, creating conversation around news and music.
 Later that year, Dancing Astronaut was named in the "Top 20 Most Influential Music Blogs" by Digital Music News.

 In 2015 it had been rumored that Dancing Astronaut was to be acquired by a major event promoter.
 The New York Times reported that Dancing Astronaut was "in talks to be acquired by Insomniac, a dance promoter whose majority owner is Live Nation."

 Dancing Astronaut has been nominated for Best Music Media Resource at the International Dance Music Awards each year since 2014.

+In January 2026, Co-Editors-In-Chief Ross Goldenberg and Zachary Salafia departed Dancing Astronaut after nine and five years with the publication, respectively.
+The editors, who had been credited with the platform's recent expansion and revenue growth, cited a lack of operational alignment with ownership as the primary reasons for their involuntary departures.